Back in my drinking days, I was great at telling myself it wasn’t the ‘right time’ to stop.

 When the New Year arrives, our lives will still be fairly uncertain.
 We’ll still have social distancing and restrictions in place.
 So let’s not romanticise New Year as the only time for starting new things.

-Success happens when you take action.
+Success happens when you take action

-I was always very good at thinking about my drinking but not very good at doing anything about it.
-Turns out you don’t learn very much, or make much progress, when you’re trapped in your own head with the same thoughts playing on repeat.
+I was always great at thinking about my drinking but not very good at doing anything about it.
+Unfortunately, it turns out that you don’t learn much that way!
+Waiting until you have all the information before you begin is a sure fire way to never take action.